matteo-balzerani/flickrService/README.md

 flickr.initial.tags=Lemur,Tiger
 ```
 - choose mongodb and profile
-- choose folder in fileSystem where save images using storage.folder
+- choose folder in fileSystem where save images using *storage.folder*
-- flickr.apiKey and flickr.secret are needed to use FlickrAPI
+- *flickr.apiKey* and *flickr.secret* are needed to use FlickrAPI
-- use "flickr.initial.tags" to set the initial (optional= import
+- use *flickr.initial.tags* to set the initial (optional) import